Line - Markers

 60 - 65

 The size code numbers that describe the diameters of nylon guideline used in cave diving are from an archaic nomenclature for what is termed "twine" (braided string) and each # code describes an approximate thickness range in fractions of an inch.
 There does not appear to be an established standard (if you know of one, please tell us); size charts vary depending on the cordage manufacturers who each publish their own version for their products.
 There are four sizes normally seen on guideline reels: #36 and #24 are most common for nylon with #21 and #18 most common for polyester because it is stronger.
 The thinner the line the more length that can be fit on a given size reel or conversely the smaller the size of the reel for a given length.
-About 1/16" or 1.6 mm is approaching the minimum diameter practical for manageable line handling in diving applications.
+However, #18 is approaching the minimum diameter practical for manageable line handling in diving applications.

-Thinner < #18 = .060" (~1.6 mm), #21 = .067" (~1.7 mm), #24 = .073" (~1.9 mm), and #36 = .085" (~2.1 mm) > Thicker
+Thinner < #18 = .060" (~1.5 mm), #21 = .067" (~1.7 mm), #24 = .073" (~1.9 mm), and #36 = .085" (~2.1 mm) > Thicker